rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 When I, Daniel, had seen the vision, I sought to understand it.
 And behold, there stood before me one having the appearance of a man. ^0815

-And I heard a man’s voice between the banks of the Ulai, and it called, Gabriel, make this man understand the vision. ^0816
+And I heard a man's voice between the banks of the Ulai, and it called, Gabriel, make this man understand the vision. ^0816

 So he came near where I stood.
 And when he came, I was frightened and fell on my face.
 But he said to me, Understand, O son of man, that the vision is for the time of the end. ^0817